-An implementation plan has been provided which summarises the recommended works investigated as part of the floodplain risk management study.
+An implementation plan has been provided which summarises the recommended works identified and assessed as part of the floodplain risk management study.
 The plan includes the following items:

 - option name and description;

 - benefits;

 - concerns;

-- · responsibility for implementation;
+- responsibility for implementation;

+- funding (flood modification options only);

+- cost (flood modification options only);

 - benefit-cost ratio; and

 - priority (low or high).